sumon766/math-magicians/README.md

 # 📖 Match Magicians <a name="about-project"></a>

-**Math Magicians** is an SPA built with react and it has the ability to calculate all general functions.
+**Math Magicians** is an SPA built with react and it has the ability to calculate all general mathematical functions.

 ## 🛠 Built With <a name="built-with"></a>